killhamster/PyWikiHow/README.md

-# PyWikiHow
+# WHAPI

-An unofficial WikiWow python API.
+An unofficial WikiWow API.
 Uses BeautifulSoup to scrape WikiHow and return the data you want.

 - [Installation](#install)
 - [Usage](#usage)